tentharpa/BikeShare_udacity/README.md

 ## Multivariate Visualization
 - Age and Gender tend to be uniform for all riders around 30 to 40.
 No significant difference between the male and female.

+## Key Insights / Findings
+- It was interesting to see that majoirty of the bike-share riders were subscribers rather than customers type.
+The subscibers have an annual pass while the customers have a three day pass.
+This would mean that people are using these bikes on a regularly routine basis and for some serious work, not just biking for fun.
+This is complemented by my finding in the univariate plot where we see two distinct plots right at the beginning of office hours and end of the office hours.
+- My visualization depicts the busiest stations in terms of the bike rider, this could help the bikeshare company come up more business applications and also ways to decrese the traffic.

 ## Project Data:
 - fordgobike-tripdata.csv